Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 Enough with algebra and formulas here.
 The one that converts Q factor to BW in octaves is rather big, by the way.

-For *Bandwidth* options, I have used the values which can easily be thought of as music (tempered-scale) intervals:<br />
+For *Bandwidth* options, I have used the values which can easily be thought of as music intervals:<br />

 | Bandwidth | Q      | Interval |
 |:----------|:-------|:---------|